manassaloi/manassaloi.github.io/_posts/2022-01-07-curious-case-chamath.markdown

 Chamath is an important case study on mimesis.
 And also how we confuse correlation with causation when it comes to succesful people.

 P.S I think Chamath is super smart.
 And he fits the model I have of people who I think will be super successful.
-And he is certainly one of the best wordcels out there.
+And he is certainly one of the best orators out there.
 I don't think he was a hero a year back.
 Nor is he the villain that people think he is.
 He is just a capitalist.